2. Diálogos relacionados con la estructura de la imagen

 Características de las capas

-Above the layer list, it is possible to specify some properties for the active layers.
-The active layers are highlighted.
+Above the layer list, it is possible to specify some properties for the selected layers.
+The selected layers are highlighted.
 The properties are:

 Modo